ralphamale/dog_rails/README.md

 View the site at http://localhost:3000

 --

+todo
 Add pagination to index page, to display 5 dogs per page

 Add the ability to for a user to input multiple dog images on an edit form or new dog form

-Allow users to like other dogs (not their own)

 Allow sorting the index page by the number of likes in the last hour
+	-need to have zero likes dogs underneath.

+testing

 SOME DONE:

-Display the ad.jpg image (saved at app/assets/images/ad.jpg) after every 2 dogs in the index page, to simulate advertisements in a feed.  - Need to serve asset.

 Add pagination to index page, to display 5 dogs per page

 DONE:

+ad.jpg

 Associate dogs with owners - Check.

 Allow editing only by the owner - Check

+Allow users to like other dogs (not their own)